 Make your life a little easier

 Setting up all your work programmes and tech is going to play a big part in your daily productivity.
 But don’t be afraid to invest in a little extra help to keep your efficiency flowing.
-From proofreading services to plagiarism – discover a tool that will check this automatically.

 Think of the lighting in a traditional office space and you’re probably imagining stark, clinical overhead that is not only unforgiving but completely unnatural.
 This kind of can play havoc with our body clocks, so when you set up your home office space, opt for plenty of standing lamps with a warm glow rather than a stark bright shine.
 Plenty of natural light is also a good idea!